jgraley/cotest/README.md

 This project is a fork of Google Test, and changes to gtest/gmock source code have been kept minimal.
 C++14.

+## Development status

+Cotest supports mocking with Google Mock implementation and launches, which completes development phases 1 and 2.
+[Three further phases](https://github.com/jgraley/cotest/milestones) remain:

+ 3. Test failure reporting: non-fatal failures integrated into Google Mock, more file/line info, and fixes to cardinality messages.
+    - Also exceptions to/from code-under-test.
+ 4. Alternate coroutine backends, to include boost coroutines and maybe C++20.
+Cotest currently uses coroutines built on threads.
+ 5. Thread safety - focussing on the case where launched code-under-test starts a thread which makes mock calls.
+    - Fixing any breakage to Google Mock locking, and applying sanitiser/fuzzer tools.

 ## Documentation
 User documentation comes in three parts:
  1. [Getting Started with Cotest](coroutines/docs/getting-started.md)